onyilam/forty-jekyll-theme/about.md

 About 關於

-I am a computational social scientist at Pew Research Center, where I use data to derive insights and understand social phenomenons.
+I am a research scientist at FiscalNote, where I use machine learning and NLP to derive insight from data.
 Before that, I studied Economics in San Diego.

 I also wrote turotials on my medium account: <a href = "https://medium.com/@onyilam" class="button"> Link </a>